azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ---- | -----------
 GatewaySubnet| Contain VPN Gateway, Express route Gateway AzureFirewallSubnet|If added the Firewall module, it Deploys an Azure Firewall that will monitor all incoming and outgoing traffic
-AzureFirewallManagementSubnet|
+AzureFirewallManagementSubnet| An additional dedicated subnet named AzureFirewallManagementSubnet (minimum subnet size /26) is required with its own associated public IP address.
+This public IP address is for management traffic.
+It is used exclusively by the Azure platform and can't be used for any other purpose.
-ApplicationGateway|This subnet contain an Application Gateway and any other DMZ services Management|Management subnet for Bastion host, accessible from gateway
+AzureBastionSubnet | Management subnet for Bastion host, accessible from gateway

 Both Gateway Subnet and AzureFirewallSubnet allow traffic out and can have public IPs.
 ApplicationGateway and Management subnet route traffic through the firewall and does not support public IPs due to asymmetric routing.